-Drugs in our cost-sharing Tier 5 (specialty medication), are not eligible for this type of exception.
+Drugs in our Cost-Sharing Tier 5 (specialty medications) are not eligible for this type of exception.
 We do not lower the cost-sharing amount for drugs in this tier.

 SECTION 6 What if your coverage changes for one of your drugs?